-Mitsubishi today unveiled its second-generation Eclipse Cross small crossover SUV, with a much bolder exterior, new interior redesign and a new hybrid variant on the menu.
+The updated Mitsubishi Eclipse Cross small crossover SUV has arrived with a bolder exterior, new interior redesign, improved handling and an incoming plug-in hybrid (PHEV) variant.

-The redesign will help separate the Eclipse Cross from its smaller, better-selling ASX stablemate, and it features sharper, more futuristic design language and a revised interior to compete with newer rivals such as the Volkswagen T-Roc and Mazda CX-30.
+The Eclipse Cross' mid-life redesign helps separate it from its smaller, better-selling ASX stablemate, and it features sharper, more futuristic design language and a revised interior to compete with newer rivals such as the Volkswagen T-Roc and Mazda CX-30.

 A new front fascia does away with the horizontal chrome bar of old, and there is a new mesh grille flanked by a pair of slick headlight clusters.